LenaKorsakov/-six-cities-simple-11/Readme.md

 ## Six Cities
-# Six Cities is a one-page application (SPA) on REACT.
+# Six Cities is a one-page React application (SPA).
 It's the application for finding short-term rentals in different cities.
 With an interactive map, convenient sorting and filtering, and viewing reviews, the user can easily and quickly choose the ideal option for a stay.

 ## Description